-We are a research laboratory located in the McGill University campus.
+We are a research laboratory located on the McGill University campus.

 Drug resistance remains a major clinical challenge for cancer therapy.
 Thus, a better understanding of resistance mechanisms is essential to enable the rational development of effective treatments.
 Using unbiased functional genetic screens, we aim to uncover novel genes and network interactions that modulate responses to cancer therapeutics and to help devise treatment strategies to overcome drug resistance.